Reindeer Games: Box office

 Reindeer Games was produced on a budget of approximately $42 million and grossed $32.2 million worldwide, falling short of recouping its production costs.

 Critical response

 On the review aggregator website Rotten Tomatoes, Reindeer Games holds an approval rating of 25% based on 92 reviews, with an average rating of 4.2/10.
 The site's critical consensus reads: "Despite a decent cast, subpar acting and a contrived plot disappointed reviewers."
 On Metacritic, the film has a weighted average score of 37 out of 100, based on 33 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "C−" on an A+ to F scale.

-In a 2007 interview with Esquire, Charlize Theron described Reindeer Games as the worst film she had worked on, stating: "Reindeer Games was not a good movie, but I did it because I loved John Frankenheimer."
 A review from CNN commented that "Reindeer Games isn't at the bottom of his [Frankenheimer's] creative barrel, but it's close."